What are pollinators?

 Why are they important?

 Pollination is the first step in plant reproduction.
 All life on Earth is dependent on successful pollination to provide food, shelter, and oxygen.
-Pollination occurs when pollen grains from the male germ cell of the plant reach the female, or stigma, of the plant.
+Pollination occurs when pollen grains from the male germ cell of the plant reach the female part, or stigma, of the plant.
 Ninety (90) percent of all flowering plants require pollination.

 Pollinators such as bees, birds, bats, and butterflies are crucial in the process of pollination.
 The pollinators, while in search of nectar, rub against the flower parts and transfer pollen.
 This allows the tiny pollen grain to travel down the stigma and fertilize the egg to form a seed.